aidanconnolly/ga-ds829-train-test-split-and-bias-variance/README.md

 ## Lesson Outline

+TOTAL (170 min)
-- Bias and Variance Trade-off
+- Bias and Variance Trade-off (35 min)
   - Bias?
 Variance?
+(10 min)
-  - Exploring the Bias-Variance Tradeoff
+  - Exploring the Bias-Variance Tradeoff (15 min)
-  - Brain and body weight mammal dataset
+  - Brain and body weight mammal dataset (5 min)
-  - Making a prediction
+  - Making a prediction (5 min)
-- Making a prediction from a sample
+- Making a prediction from a sample (15 min)
   - Let's try something completely different
-- Balancing Bias and Variance
+- Balancing Bias and Variance (10 min)
-- Train-test-split
+- Train-test-split (50 min)
   - Evaluation procedure #1: Train and test on the entire dataset (do not do this)
   - Problems with training and testing on the same data
   - Evaluation procedure #2: Train/test split
   - Comparing test performance with a null baseline
-- K-folds cross-validation
+- K-folds cross-validation (45 min)
   - Leave-one-out-cross-validation
   - Intro to cross validation with the Boston data
-- Three way data split
+- Three way data split (15 min)
 - Additional Resources

 ---